tidev/appc-daemon/docs/Overview.md

 script.

 It is designed to be highly decoupled.
 All product-specific logic is run inside a plugin.
-The Appc Daemon provides core functionality to plugins such as filesystem watching and spawning subprocesses.
+The Appc Daemon provides core functionality to plugins such as file system watching and spawning subprocesses.